All Episodes

 Constitution allows for co-equal branches of government.

-We have three branches of government the executive branch, legislative branch, and the judicial branch.
+We have three branches of government, the executive branch, legislative branch, and the judicial branch.

-And it is not the role of a judge to legislate from the bench or to bring a particular agenda, or is or as Judge Jackson had said previously.
+And it is not the role of a judge to legislate from the bench or to bring a particular agenda or as Judge Jackson had said previously, well, every judge has a hidden agenda.

 What's your hidden agenda?